aaronparker/vcredist/README.md

 ![Visual C++ Redistributables in Configuration Manager](https://raw.githubusercontent.com/aaronparker/Install-VisualCRedistributables/master/images/VCredist_ConfigMgr.PNG)

 # Known Issues

+## -Release and -Architecture won't work with -CreateMDTApp
+When the MDT application calls the script from powershell.exe using the -Release and -Architecture parameters at install time, the script fails parameter validation.

+This does not happen if the script is called from from a running  PowerShell session.
+Until this issue is fixed, support for these parameters when creating an MDT application has been removed.

 ## Installation or Temporary File in the Root of C
 The Visual C++ Redistributables 2005 and 2008 leave installer files or DLLs in the root of the system drive after installation.